 The Company has not paid any managerial remuneration during the year.

-2. As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the "Annexure B" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+2. As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the the "Annexure B" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.